MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deploy-via-portal.md

 #CustomerIntent: As an IT Pro, I want to deploy an Azure Stack HCI system of 1-16 nodes via the Azure portal so that I can host VM and container-based workloads on it.
 ---

-# Deploy an Azure Stack HCI, version 23H2 Preview system using the Azure portal
+# Deploy an Azure Stack HCI, version 23H2 system using the Azure portal (preview)

-This article helps you deploy an Azure Stack HCI, version 23H2 Preview system for testing using the Azure portal.
+This article helps you deploy an Azure Stack HCI, version 23H2 system for testing using the Azure portal.

 To instead deploy Azure Stack HCI, version 22H2, see [Create an Azure Stack HCI cluster using Windows Admin Center](create-cluster.md).

 ## Prerequisites

-* Completion of Connect servers to Arc
+* Completion of Connect servers to Arc.
+For more information, see [Connect servers to Arc](./deployment-arc-register-server-permissions.md).
 <!---* Completion of [Connect servers to Arc](connect-to-arc.md)--->
 * Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).